BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Conclusions

 \section{Conclusions}

 In this work, we present $R=3,700$ \jwst NIRSpec/IFS aperture spectroscopy of the \Halpha line in the broad-line AGN \target at $z=7.04$.
-Leveraging the higher SNR of these data, we find \begin{itemize} \item The \Halpha emission line consists of a narrow-line component (8-\textsigma detection) and a broad-line component.
-The latter has distinctively non-Gaussian line profile with observed $FWHM = 560\pm70$~\kms. \item From the Balmer decrement of the narrow lines, we infer $A_V = 1.4\pm0.4$~mag.
-Interpreting the narrow \Halpha line as solely due to star formation, we infer a de-lensed SFR of $2.5_{-0.08}^{+0.12}~\Msun~\peryr$. \item Our revised SMBH masses range from $\log(\mbhrvism/\Msun) = 6.3$ \citetext{\citetalias{reines+volonteri2015} calibration} to $\log(\mbhdbism/\Msun)=6.7$ \citetext{\citetalias{dallabonta+2025} calibration}. \item Assuming local calibrations for the bolometric AGN luminosity, we infer Eddington ratios $\ledd = 0.4\text{--}1.6$. \item The narrow line has an intrinsic $\sigma_\mathrm{n}=22_{-6}^{+7}~\kms$, a measurement we deem reliable based on the high SNR of the line itself \citep{zhou+2017}.
-The resulting \mdyn is $\log (\mdyn/\Msun) = 7.1\text{--}8.0$, implying very high $\mbh/\mdyn = 0.01\text{--}0.4$. \item Broad \Halpha is subject to foreground hydrogen Balmer-line absorption with high EW and large broadening $\sigabs = 100\pm10$~\kms, which rules out a stellar origin.
+Leveraging the higher SNR of these data, we find \begin{itemize} \item The \Halpha emission line consists of a narrow-line component (6-\textsigma detection) and a broad-line component.
+The latter has distinctively non-Gaussian line profile with observed $FWHM = 680_{-80}^{+70}$~\kms. \item From the Balmer decrement of the narrow lines, we infer $A_V = -0.2\pm0.
+5$~mag, consistent with no dust.
+Interpreting the narrow \Halpha line as solely due to star formation, we infer a de-lensed SFR of $0.7_{-0.3}^{+0.4}~\Msun~\peryr$. \item Our revised SMBH mass is $\log(\mbh/\Msun)=7.2$, derived from the width of the broadest Gaussian and from the \citetalias{reines+volonteri2015} calibration. \item Assuming local calibrations for the bolometric AGN luminosity, we infer Eddington ratios $\ledd = 0.09$. \item The narrow line has an intrinsic $\sigma_\mathrm{n}=22_{-6}^{+5}~\kms$.
+The resulting \mdyn is $\log (\mdyn/\Msun) = 7.1\text{--}8.0$, implying very high $\mbh/\mdyn = 0.15\text{--}1.2$. \item Broad \Halpha is subject to foreground hydrogen Balmer-line absorption with high EW and large broadening $\sigabs = 110_{-10}^{+20}$~\kms, which rules out a stellar origin.
 This detection confirms the predictions of \citet{inayoshi+maiolino2025} and \citetalias{ji+2025} of a link between AGNs with Balmer breaks and Balmer-line absorption.
-Our \sigabs is consistent with the micro-turbulence inferred from independent modelling of the Balmer break by \citetalias{ji+2025}. \item The \Halpha absorber has the same line-of-sight velocity as the broad \Halpha emission line and is very close to the velocity of the narrow lines, implying that the absorbing gas cannot be interpreted as an inflow or outflow. \item Comparing the column density and ISM attenuation of the galaxy, we infer that the $n=2$ absorber is dust poor. \end{itemize}
+Our \sigabs is consistent with the micro-turbulence inferred from independent modelling of the Balmer break by \citetalias{ji+2025}. \item The \Halpha absorber has low line-of-sight velocity, consistent with the velocity of the broad \Halpha emission line and is very close to the velocity of the narrow lines, implying that the absorbing gas cannot be interpreted as an inflow or outflow. \item Comparing the column density and ISM attenuation of the galaxy, we infer that the $n=2$ absorber is dust poor. \end{itemize}